mtiid/robots/README.md

 code will clear things up 90% of the time.
 This can be done by opening up terminal and entering in the "robots" command described above.
-Also check for multiple instances of terminal that might be running on the robots computers.
-Close the extra instances and relaunch the server (if needed).
+Also check for multiple instances of terminal that might be running on the robots computer.
+If needed, close the extra instances and relaunch the server.

-If one of the bots is not responding first check to see if the bot has power connected.
+If one of the bots is not responding, first check to see if the bot has power connected.
 Some bots, such as Lydia and JackBox, can sometimes be accidentally unplugged.
-Likewise, check the USB cable going to the bot in question (or the MIDI cable if it is JackBox).
-This is a particularly common issue for MarimBot.
-If the cable looks good on the bot end, don't forget to check the hub as well.
+Likewise, check the USB cable going to the bot in question, and if JackBox is the bot that is acting up also check the two MIDI cables.
+If the cable looks good on the bot end, don't forget to check the hub end as well.

-If more than one robot is unresponsive there is a chance that something went wrong with one or more of the USB hubs.
+If more than one robot is unresponsive, there is a chance that something went wrong with one, or more, of the USB hubs.
-Check to see that the hubs are plugged into their power bricks and that they are turned on and plugged into the robots computer.
+Check to see that the hubs are plugged into their power bricks, that they are turned on, and plugged into the robots computer.

-If you are running code on your computer through the MIDI Client this might help:
+If you are running code on your computer through the MIDI Client and are having issues this might help:

 1. Test using ChucK or another programming language without the MIDI Client.
     - Sometimes the MIDI Client can be a bit finicky, this will tell you if